oss-generic/process/codingStandards/CodingStandard-Java.md

 This is for debugging purposes.
 When writing on a single line, it is not apparent whether the test is really true or not.

-**12. Single statement conditionals should still be wrapped by curly brackets**
+**12. Single statement conditionals should still be wrapped by curly brackets.**

 <table>
   <tr>